lilmatchamonster/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?

+  describe() encoumpasses the tests into a module that describes overall what the tests will be testing like a certain component or the functionality of a specific function.

+  it() breaks down each test that will be done on the object being tested in the grouped describe().
+For example: it() tests that the input is the correct type or that a specific output is correct.

-1. What is the point of `Test Driven Development`?
+2. What is the point of `Test Driven Development`?
 What do you think about this approach?

+  The point of TDD is the create functional code based on tests that are developed first to fail then code is built on th slowly pass each test.
+I think this method is interesting because it allows you to first think of the problems you would like to solve then solve them.

-1. Mention three types of automated tests.
+3. Mention three types of automated tests.

+  1-Input output testing
+  2-Unit testing
+  3-Integration testing

 ## Project Set Up